Twistednc/Lore-Wise/README.md

 ## Notes

-LoreWise works as an overlay and does **not** modify or inject code into any game.
+LoreWise runs as an overlay and does **not** modify or inject code into any game.